-19.3 The National Land Use Database (NLUD), produced in 2004, shows that 27.69% of Halton's previously developed land remains derelict - a significant decrease from 36% in 2003.
+183 The National Land Use Database (NLUD), produced in 2004, shows that 27.69% of Halton's previously developed land remains derelict - a significant decrease from 36% in 2003.
 This represents 3% of the entire land in the Borough: 217 sites covering 248 ha., with 173 sites and 75 ha., in Widnes and Runcorn respectively.
 Unsurprisingly, these sites tend to be concentrated on land either side of the River Mersey, as for many years this was dominated by the chemical industry.
 Bringing these sites back into productive use is a key aim of the Council and of the Council's Unitary Development Plan.
 However, this legacy presents a major disincentive for development and makes it impossible to meet Government Policy objectives i.e., for most new development to take place on previously used land.
 Up to 75% of this land is economically and environmentally beyond reclamation for a hard end use.
-Despite this, since 1974 the Council has brought back into use 190 ha., of derelict and contaminated land, 71% of which was so badly contaminated it is suitable only for green end use.
+Despite this, since 1974 the Council has brought back into use 190 ha., of derelict and contaminated land, 71% of which was so badly contaminated it is suitable only for areen end use.

-20.0 REMEDIATION FUNDING
+19.0 REMEDIATION FUNDING

-20.1 DEFRA
+19.1 DEFRA

-20.1.1 Derelict Land Grants
+19.1.1 Derelict Land Grants

-20.1.2 Between 1974 and 1990, over 397 acres of derelict land within Halton was reclaimed through funding from the Government's Derelict Land programme.
+19.1.2 Between 1974 and 1990, over 397 acres of derelict land within Halton was reclaimed through funding from the Government's Derelict Land programme.
 It represented a public investment figure of over £20m.
 Derelict Land Grant aid and our success in attracting such funding has made an immense difference to the image of Halton.
 However with our industrial heritage there still remains much to do.
-In fact, some of the sites which have already been reclaimed now fall below the environmental standards that are currently expected.
+In fact, some of the sites which had already been reclaimed fell below the environmental standards that were subsequently expected.
 The Municipal Golf Course is a good example of this.
-Following a reclamation, leachate continues to enter Steward's Brook, but because we are not allowed to attract two lots of grant for different contamination problems on the same piece of land, this remains unresolved.
+Following a reclamation operation, leachate continued to enter Steward's Brook, but because we were not allowed to attract two lots of grant for different contamination problems in the same piece of land remediation, this remains unresolved.

-20.1.3 The Council continues to try to access the various forms of Derelict Land Grant each year.
-This has gone towards the reclamation of sites such as Percival Lane, Barrows Green Lane, Southern Widnes, the Coal Stock Yard, Derby Road and Factory Lane.

-Derelict Land Grants are issued from the Government's Derelict Land Programme, controlled by English Partnerships (EP).
+19.1.3 The Council continues to access Derelict Land Grant each year.
+This has gone towards the reclamation of sites such as Percival Lane, Barrows Green Lane, Southern Widnes, the ICI Coal Stock Yard, TAC Derby Road and Factory Lane.
+Derelict Land Grants are issued from the governments Derelict Land Programme, controlled by English Partnerships (EP).
 The NWDA act as administrator and our contact.
-There are various funds that deal with contaminated areas that are linked into different end uses.
+There are various different funds that deal with contaminated ground when linked into hard end use, all under EP's control.

-20.1.4 Under part IIA of the Environmental Protection Act, funding is now disbursed by Defra.
+19.1.4 Under part IIA of the Environmental Protection Act, funding is now disbursed by Defra.
 This is provided for three specific areas: